green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 To measure the containers we rely on the concept of *Metric Reporters*.
 These are small UNIX-style programs that typically reporty only one metric directly to STDOUT.

-This keeps the profile of the measurement extremly low and makes the *Metric Reporters* versatily and reuasable.
+This keeps the profile of the measurement extremly low and makes the *Metric Reporters* versatile and reuasable.

 ### Reusability of Infrastructure as Code

 We want to reuse infrastructure files as best as possible.

-Therefore our tools consumes ready-built containers and can will also be able to consume Kubernetes infrastructure files.
+Therefore our tools consumes ready-built containers and will also be able to consume Kubernetes infrastructure files.

 In the setup part of our [usage_scenario.json →]({{< relref "usage-scenario" >}}) you can however provide additional options to run the container, which are very helpful in terms of reusing other peoples containers.
-For instance you can run an `apt install` to install one missing tool in a standard `ubuntu` container without having the need to create a new image on DockerHub.
+For instance you can run an `apt install` to install a missing tool from the standard `ubuntu` container without having the need to create a new image on DockerHub.

 However we cannot allow the full options of `docker compose` as this would allow to mount arbitrary volumes